ZcashFoundation/zebra/.github/pull_request_template.md

 - [ ] The PR Author's checklist is complete.

 If applicable:
-- [ ] The tests cover the PR motivation.
+- [ ] The tests cover the solution.